vatpac-technology/sops/docs/military/townsville.md

 </figure>

 ### ADC
-TL ADC owns the Class C arispace in the TL CTR (Extends to 7NM of the thresholds of 01 and 19.) from `SFC` - `A015`.
+TL ADC owns the Class C arispace in the TL CTR (Extends to 7NM of the thresholds of 01 and 19.) from `SFC` to `A015`.
 This airsapce is designed to facilitate Helicopter Traffic and Ciruit Traffic.

 ### Surveillance
 TL ADC is permitted to use Surveillance standards for separation.
 Surveillance coverage can be expected to be available at all levels in the TL ADC arispace.